daretoIT/generate-dotnet-dev-certificate/README.md

 To simplify the process of generating these certificates for developers this script was created.

-Tested with Ubuntu 20.04 and dotnet core 5.0
+Tested with Ubuntu 20.04 and dotnet core 5.0 Automatically adding exceptions to your browser is not covered.

 ## What will it do?
 1. Create a self-signed certificate
-2. Add the certificate to the Ubuntu Trust Store
+2. Add the certificate to the Ubuntu trust store
-3. Copy the generated certificate to your users's home directory under '~/.dotnet/custom_dev_certificate/localhost.pfx'
+3. Copy the generated certificate to your user's home directory under '~/.dotnet/custom_dev_certificate/localhost.pfx'
 4. Create an terminal alias to simplify the creation of a symbolic link to the certificate.

 ## How To